-When reviewing magic the gathering (MTG) creature card types, it helpful to review all 9 attributes.
-It’s a playable card in-game which also tells a story.
+When reviewing magic the gathering (MTG) cards, it’s helpful to review all attributes on a card.
+Each playable card in-game tells a story.
 Magic has several type of cards (Instants, Sorceries, Artifacts, Creatures, Land, Enchantment and Planeswalkers) Below is an example of a black creature card.

 1) Name: Every card has a name.
 Usually a card’s name is not relevant beyond the main identifier for a card, but occasionally a card ability will require you to name a card.